-Maddy joined The Child and Women Abuse Studies Unit (CWASU) as a Research Fellow in 2006.
-She came from a background in specialist services for women and children who have experienced violence, including work in a residential unit for sexually exploited young women, outreach with women in the sex industry and women’s refuges.
+Maddy joined The Child Women Abuse Studies Unit (CWASU) as a Research Fellow in 2006 from a background in specialist services for women and children who have experienced violence, including in a residential unit for sexually exploited young women, outreach with women in the sex industry, and women’s refuges.
 She has a BA (Hons) Women’s Studies (Liverpool John Moores University, 1998), an MA Research and Social Policy (Birmingham University, 2001) and her PhD (Loughborough University, 2007) explored young women’s routes into sexual exploitation from local authority care.
-Maddy also holds a Postgraduate Certificate in Learning and Teaching in Higher Education (distinction) from London Metropolitan University and is a Fellow of the Higher Education Academy.
+Maddy also has a Postgraduate Certificate in Learning and Teaching in Higher Education from London Metropolitan University and is a Fellow of the Higher Education Academy.

-At CWASU, Maddy is course leader for the MA Woman and Child Abuse, the only course in Europe to focus on all forms of violence against women, abuse of children and the connections between them.
-She is module leader for Sexual Exploitation of Children and Young People, Violence Against Women: Issues, Research and Policy and Sexual Violence: Causes, Consequences and Interventions.
+Maddy Is Course Leader for the Woman and Child Abuse MA, the only course in Europe to focus on all forms of violence against women, abuse of children and the connections between them.
+She is module leader for SS7146 Sexual Exploitation of Children and Young People, SS7147 Violence Against Women: Issues, Research and Policy and SS7148 Sexual Violence: Causes, Consequences and Interventions.

-Maddy’s track record of externally-funded research includes projects mapping specialist services on violence against women in the UK, integrating responses to all forms of violence against women, women’s experiences of child contact in the aftermath of domestic violence and the motivations of men who pay for sex.
-She has led on evaluations of specialist services for women and children including: Independent Domestic Violence Advocacy schemes; new and innovative forms of provision (eg for women and children in the aftermath of domestic violence, and for Albanian-speaking women in London); and multiple projects delivering support/intervention around sexual exploitation of young women.
-In 2012, Maddy edited Prostitution, Harm and Gender Inequality: Theory, Research and Policy, bringing together scholars from several countries to explore prostitution as cause and consequence of gender inequality.
-With Dr Helen Pringle (University of New South Wales) and Dr Meagan Tyler (RMIT), she co-convenes the Nordic Model Information Network of academics and researchers who have a critical perspective on the prostitution system.
-Maddy has also published papers on sexualised sexism in popular culture and the media, including how violence against women is represented.
-Maddy is an Associate Editor of Women’s Studies International Forum.
+Maddy’s track record of externally funded research includes projects mapping specialist services on violence against women in the UK, integrating responses to all forms of violence against women, women’s experiences of child contact in the aftermath of domestic violence and the motivations of men who pay for sex.
+She has led on evaluations of specialist services for women and children including: Independent Domestic Violence Advocacy schemes; new and innovative forms of provision (e.g. for women and children in the aftermath of domestic violence, and for Albanian-speaking women in London); and multiple projects delivering support/intervention around sexual exploitation of young women.

 - Evaluation of the Safe Choices project for young women affected by sexual exploitation, gang-association and offending, for the Children’s Society and nia.